 How can I track my application?

 When you apply for a travel document, you will receive a track & trace code.
 This allows you to track the status of your application online.
 You will be informed by email when your document is ready.

 Collect your document (due to the Coronavirus not possible until further notice)

 You can collect your document from the embassy in Wellington between 9.30 and 14.00 Monday to Friday.
 You do not need to make an appointment.
 First check which days our offices are closed.

 Have your document sent by post

-You can also have your new passport or ID card sent to you by courier.
-If you want to receive your document in this way, you should make this known when you submit your application.
+You can have your new passport or ID card sent to you by courier.
 You will be asked to write your address on an envelope and pay a NZD 8 postage charge at the moment of application.

 What happens to my old passport or ID card?